ISISComputingGroup/ibex_developers_manual/Script-generator.md

 Disadvantages:
 - The quality of the existing code is unknown
-- The existing script generators are written in technologies which we're not necessarily familiar with, or which may be obsolete
+- The existing script generators are written in technologies which were not necessarily familiar with, or which may be obsolete
 - It is unknown how generic/extensible the existing script generators are.
 Most of the examples that I've seen are fairly specific to a small number of beamlines.